learosema/lea11y/src/fundamentals/european-accessibility-act.md

 The policy is not only about web accessibility, but also accessibility in real life, such as accessible banking terminals and accessible public transport.

+Some companies argue the law doesn't apply to them.
+For example, when they make B2B software, not targeted at end-users.

 The EAA is over here: <https://commission.europa.eu/strategy-and-policy/policies/justice-and-fundamental-rights/disability/union-equality-strategy-rights-persons-disabilities-2021-2030/european-accessibility-act_en>